Optical spin conductivity in ultracold quantum gases: Spin-1 polar Bose-Einstein condensate

 Let us now evaluate the real part of the optical spin conductivity.
-The real part is given as the form of Eq.~(\ref{eq:conductivity_real}), where the spin Drude weight $\mathcal{D}_S=\pi\left[(N_1+N_{-1})/m+\Re\,\chi_{xx}(0)\right]$ in this case involves the quantum depletion $N_1+N_{-1}$ in the spin channel.
-Using $N_1+N_{-1}=\sum_\k2v_{\k,s}^2$~\cite{Uchino:2010} and Eq.~(\ref{eq:chi_bosons}), we can see $\mathcal{D}_S=0$ in a similar way as for the superfluid Fermi gas.
+The real part is given as the form of Eq.~(\ref{eq_app:conductivity_real}), where the spin Drude weight $\mathcal{D}_S=\pi\left[(N_1+N_{-1})/m+\Re\,\chi_{xx}(0)\right]$ in this case involves the quantum depletion $N_1+N_{-1}$ in the spin channels.
+Using $N_1+N_{-1}=\sum_\k2v_{\k,s}^2$~\cite{Uchino:2010} and Eq.~(\ref{eq_app:chi_bosons}), we can see $\mathcal{D}_S=0$ in a similar way as for the superfluid Fermi gas.
 The real part thus reads

 We can straightforwardly confirm that this spin conductivity satisfies the $f$-sum rule in Eq.~(\ref{eq:f-sum}).
-We note that the $f$ sum in this case is equivalent to the quantum depletion in the spin channel while that in the $S=1/2$ case provides the total particle number.
-By performing the integration over $\k$ in Eq.~(\ref{eq:conductivity_bosons_1}), the analytical form of the optical spin conductivity is found to be
+We note that the $f$ sum in this case is equivalent to the quantum depletion in the spin channel~\cite{Uchino:2010} while that in the $S=1/2$ case provides the total particle number.